mmbman/Katagiri/1981-11-22-Blue-Cliff-Record-Case-25-Talk-2.md

 This is a wonderful world, depending on the myths and philosophy, psychology, but they are nothing but explanations of oneness with nature, the rhythm of nature.
 The rhythm of nature is exactly one with us, so it’s not necessary to think [about it].
 Primitive people don’t have any ideas to think, they just tune in constantly, just like animals do.
 Animals are instinctively tuning in, so they’re happy, you know, compared to human beings anyway.
 Or completely beyond happy or unhappy – just tuning in, day by day.
 Human beings can do that, but human beings have consciousness, so we always tune in just like the animals but immediately we have to think and explain.
 That is culture coming up.
 And then we depend on just the culture, and myths, and philosophy, psychology, forgetting oneness with the rhythm of nature.

 And then we try to find out what is life and what is death.
 But life and death is [just] going, so finally we try to get something we can depend on very strongly – that is happiness, position, fame, power, and lots of things.
 And then if you get the power, if you get the social status, then you think, “This is all I wanted.”
 And then you say, “I am a happy boy,” you know?
 But finally, no one knows how they have to die.
 [A certain man] becomes paralyzed.
 That sickness paralyzing his body is something he didn’t expect before.
-But for an Abbot of Eiheiji monastery, he realizes because he practiced for a long time, that’s why he said, “It’s my karma.”
+But for an Abbot of Eiheiji monastery, he realizes, because he practiced for a long time, that’s why he said, “It’s my karma.”
 He accepts it very quietly.
 But the other person is very confused, saying, “I didn’t know there was such a big trap to fall into,” because so far he believed that becoming happy, getting a better life, is the final thing we want to do.
 But finally there is sickness, or in this case paralyzation, and then he couldn’t do anything.
 So that was a big disappointment, a huge hole he had to fall into.

 Yesterday I told you this point.
 So I told you we have to return to the original nature of the self, so-called “we are born with nakedness, we die with nakedness.”
 That means the self in absolute reality, just going, nothing to put into anything extra.
 This is the basic rhythm of life.